Erasmus Program

 The notification email of interest must be sent to the Administrative Director (direzione@unisg.it) and in cc to the manager of the reference office; erasmus@unisg.it and ufficio_personale@unisg.it

-Deadline: the notification of interest must be sent within five months before the start of the reference period.
+Deadline: the notification of interest must be sent within the deadlines set by the Rector’s Delegate

 STUDENT MOBILITY